SpaceX IPO allocates $600 million to European retail

 Allocation Breakdown

-The following table outlines the known distribution of the IPO shares:
+The following table outlines the known distribution of the IPO shares based on the latest information:

 Other Investors Remaining Balance